Guardians of Sunshine: Plot

 Finn and Jake are playing the Side-scrolling video game Guardians of the Sunshine, and Finn attempts to use a combo move to beat the final boss (a toad named "Sleepy Sam").
 He, however, fails and angrily remarks that if he were actually in the game, he could easily beat Sleepy Sam.
 But BMO explains that actually being in the game is extremely dangerous.
 However, BMO's warning goes unheeded, and Finn and Jake eventually decide to trick BMO into transporting them into its "Main brain game-frame", which allows them to be realized as characters in Guardians of Sunshine.

 The duo attempt to beat all of the game's bosses—Bouncy Bee, Hunny Bunny, and Sleepy Sam—but soon realize that their adventuring skills do not transfer in this new digital environment.
-After Finn and Jake lose several lives,(with Jake jumping in to a fire pit twice and Finn being killed by Bouncy bee and Sleepy Sam) they attempt to break out, accidentally causing the game to glitch.
+After Finn and Jake lose several lives, (with Jake jumping into a fire pit twice and Finn being killed by Bouncy Bee and Sleepy Sam) they attempt to break out, accidentally causing the game to glitch.
 Finn, Jake, as well as Bouncy Bee, Hunny Bunny, and Sleepy Sam, are all ejected into the real world, and the three bosses decide to destroy BMO for imprisoning them.
 Luckily, Finn manages to successfully use the combo move from the beginning of the episode, destroying the monsters.